jupyterlab/jupyterlab-git/README.md

 jupyter lab build
 ```

+## Settings

+Once installed, extension behavior can be modified via the following settings which can be set in JupyterLab's advanced settings editor:

+-   **disableBranchWithChanges**: disable all branch operations, such as creating a new branch or switching to a different branch, when there are changed/staged files.
+Setting this setting to `true`, guards against overwriting and/or losing uncommitted changes.
+-   **historyCount**: number of commits shown in the history log, beginning with the most recent.
+Displaying a larger number of commits can lead to performance degradation, so use caution when modifying this setting.
+-   **refreshInterval**: number of milliseconds between polling the file system for changes.
+In order to ensure that the UI correctly displays the current repository status, the extension must poll the file system for changes.
+Longer polling times increase the likelihood that the UI does not reflect the current status; however, longer polling times also incur less performance overhead.
+-   **simpleStaging**: enable a simplified concept of staging.
+When this setting is `true`, all files with changes are automatically staged.
+Often, when we develop in JupyterLab, we only care about what files have changed (in the broadest sense) and don't need to distinguish between "tracked" and "untracked" files.
+Accordingly, this setting allows us to simplify the visual presentation of changes, which is especially useful for those less acquainted with Git.

 ### Troubleshooting

 Before consulting the following list, be sure the server extension and the frontend extension have the same version by executing the following commands: